gunjandatta/gunjandatta.github.io/getting-started/browser-console.md

 ```

 ### PowerShell-Like Experience
 The library allows the developer to execute both synchronous and asynchronous requests.
 To be clear, *asynchronous requests* are always recommended over synchronous requests.
 Using synchronous requests in the browser's console window can give a powershell like experience.
+This will allow developers to create script files that can be tested and executed w/out having to go through a server administrator.
+This is helpful when the developer doesn't have access to the server farm for powershell access.

 #### Code Example
 Reference the [[$REST|Development $REST Global Variable]] page for details on the $REST variable.